HHallb/pyPFC/README.md

 | `append_to_info_file(info, filename=, output_path)`                                                                     | Append linea to a text file

 ### The Class `pypfc`
-The class is initiated by supplying the arguments `ndiv` and `ddiv`.
+The class is initiated by supplying the arguments `domain_size` and `ndiv`.
 The pypfc class defines the default values of the parameters that control the PFC simulation.
 A dictionary of configuration parameters can also be supplied through the argument `config`.

 #### Class Methods and their Arguments